 Who hasn’t waited in a doctor’s office?
 Sure you have an appointment, still you’re unlikely to be seen at that time.
 So you wait and wait, grow impatient and then wait some more.
 Being stacked up produces a steady flow into the exam rooms (where people again are kept waiting).
 And because patients “depend” on doctors and often accept them as social superiors, they will usually swallow their pride and wait to be called.
 It’s not that doctors deliberately make patients wait, it’s that many are not attentive to this issue and rarely are challenged over this demonstration of their authority.

 College professors can also be abusers.
 Students arranging conferences with their instructors often discover that scheduled times are just as apt to be violated as honored.
 Job applicants often find themselves in similar circumstances, obliged to wait to be seen.
-Worse still they may, while making their presentation, be interrupted by the interviewer who accepts a phone call and then engages in length conversation.
+Worse still they may, while making their presentation, be interrupted by the interviewer who accepts a phone call and then engages in lengthy conversation.

 An odd variant to this exercise of social leverage occurs when relatively high status folk call upon painters, plumbers, electricians, repairmen, etc., working class individuals whose services are required.
 Often enough they do not arrive on schedule.
 Waiting for them becomes both unsettling, because it means wasted time, and disturbing because it reverses established patterns of social authority.